 Click and drag the column headers to the corresponding fields.
 This chart requires you to select one field:

-Required field Data type Signals float, integer, duration
+Required field Data type Signals (you can drag more than one column). float, integer, duration

 The chart aggregation is displayed.
 Click the chart series names to show/hide them.